-- If you don’t have a donut cutter you can just use a biscuit cutter or the top of a mason jar.
+- If you don’t have a doughnut cutter you can just use a biscuit cutter or the top of a mason jar.
 For the center hole, I got super creative and cut off the handle of a baby formula scooper!
-Use whatever you have on hand to create the holes.
+Use whatever you have on hand to create the donut holes.

 Glaze, Sugar, Sprinkles, Oh My!

 Now comes the fun part!
-Make sure to have your cinnamon and sugar, powdered sugar or glaze ready in bowls before you start frying the donuts.
+Make sure to have your cinnamon sugar, powdered sugar or glaze ready in bowls before you start frying the donuts.
 Once they’re out of the hot oil, toss them to coat evenly.

 More Sweet Homemade Treats

 - 1/2 teaspoon salt